eMAGTechLabs/GuzzleMiddleware/README.md

 ```

 ## Usage
-The package is able work with 2 different statsd libraries, illugio or dominikl.
+The package is able to work with 2 different statsd libraries, illugio or dominikl.
 Based on you're choice you will have to use the right adapter (DominikAdapter or IlugioAdapter) in order to instantiate the statsd client.

 ## Example